aws/pgactive/md/bdr-design.md

 The user specified in the connection DSN must be a superuser otherwise they do not have access to `bdr.bdr_nodes` table and other objects upon whom access to public is revoked.

-Changes on the replica are applied by a background worker.
+Changes on the bdr nodes are applied by a background worker.
 There are a number of background workers; supervisor, database worker, and the apply worker.
 The background workers must run as superuser.

 ### Node Management